dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/auxiliary.md

 ## on

-Attaches an event handler function for a built-in event.
+Registers an event listener for specific camera-related events.

 ```typescript
 on(eventName: EventName, listener: Function): void;